mblanco98/rest-countries-page/README.md

 1. Submit it on the platform so that other users will see your solution on the site.
 Other users will be able to give you feedback, which could help improve your code for the next project.
 2. Share your repository and live URL in the **#finished-projects** channel of the Slack community.
 3. Tweet [@frontendmentor](https://twitter.com/frontendmentor) and mention **@frontendmentor** including the repo and live URLs in the tweet.
 We'd love to take a look at what you've built and help share it around.

-## Giving feedback

-Feedback is always welcome, so if you have any to give on this challenge please email hi[at]frontendmentor[dot]io.

-This challenge is completely free.
-Please share it with anyone who will find it useful for practice.

-**Have fun building!** 🚀